solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 1. Add the following code to update the RU/sec setting for the container:

     ```csharp
-    await peopleContainer.ReplaceProvisionedThroughputAsync(1000);
+    await peopleContainer.ReplaceThroughputAsync(1000);
     ```

     > Although the overall minimum throughput that can be set is 400 RU/s, specific containers or databases may have higher limits depending on size of stored data, previous maximum throughput settings, or number of containers in a database.
 Trying to set a value below the available minimum will cause an exception here.
+The current allowed minumum value can be found on the **ThroughputResponse.MinThroughput** property.

 1. Save all of your open editor tabs.